bartdesmet/ExpressionFutures/CSharpExpressions/README.md

 public static Expression<TDelegate> Lambda<TDelegate>(bool isAsync, Expression body, params ParameterExpression[] parameters);
 ```

 This overload is put in place for use by the C# compiler as a stop-gap measure for assignment compatibility of async lambda expressions to `Expression<TDelegate>`.
 The returned expression is simply an `Expression<TDelegate>` whose body is an `InvocationExpression` wrapping the underlying C#-specific `AsyncCSharpExpression<TDelegate>`.
-Unless we have an extensibility store for LINQ's `Expression<TDelegate>` we have to use this unnatural pattern (which does not look good at all in the resulting tree of course) to achieve assignment compatilbity.
+Unless we have an extensibility store for LINQ's `Expression<TDelegate>` we have to use this unnatural pattern (which does not look good at all in the resulting tree of course) to achieve assignment compatibility.
 Alternatively, we have to introduce assignment compatibility with `AsyncCSharpExpression<TDelegate>` which would expand the language specification for lambda expressions and still require changes to the LINQ APIs to support implicit quoting of expression arguments assigned to expression-typed parameters.

+> Note: Enabling the compiler to bind to other factory methods has become a possibility due to the introduction of the [*expression tree like types* prototype](https://github.com/bartdesmet/roslyn/tree/ExpressionTreeLikeTypes).
+Using this mechanism, a C# expression builder type could be provided, where the `Lambda<TDelegate>` factory returns a `CSharpExpression<TDelegate>` which can either represent a synchronous or an asynchronous lambda expression.

 ##### Compilation